hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 The `base` allows the individual string values for the parameter to be relative to a base URI, typically a web-accessible location ending in a slash.

-It is emphasized again that simply listing data file names as URIs is generally **not** sufficient for making a time series dataset accessible via HAPI.
-A file listing service is useful on its own in many contexts, but the intent of HAPI is to provide acces to the data content, not just URIs to data files.

 URIs should follow the syntax outlines in [RFC 3986](https://www.rfc-editor.org/rfc/rfc3986).
 The basic pattern is:
 ```
 URI = scheme ":" ["//" authority] path ["?" query] ["#" fragment]
 ```

-URI strings are not be encoded.
-This is what most clients expect, because clients normally do their own encoding of a URI before issuing a request to retrieve the content.
+URI strings should not be encoded because this is what most clients expect, and clients typically do their own encoding of a URI before issuing a request to retrieve the content.

 The units for a string parameter that is a URI should be `null`.
 The units value here should not be used to try and describe the contents behind the URIs.
 URI content is likely too variable to be uniformly